-Het Concertgebouw Orchestra continues its tour through all 28 member states of the European Union in Finland: RCO meets Helsinki.
+Het Concertgebouworkest continues its tour through all 28 member states of the European Union in Finland: Concertgebouworkest meets Helsinki.
 They will play Weber's Overture 'Oberon' Side by Side with the Sibelius Academy Symphony Orchestra.
-The young musicians will be sharing the music stand with members of the Concertgebouw Orchestra.
+The young musicians will be sharing the music stand with members of the Concertgebouworkest.

-With Beethoven's Piano Concerto No. 4 and Brahms' Second Symphony on the programme, the orchestra underscores the prized tradition of the Royal Concertgebouw Orchestra: performing top classical works from the romantic period.
-Here the orchestra joins forces with star pianist Yefim Bronfman, who performs this most subtle and tender of Beethoven's piano concertos with the Royal Concertgebouw Orchestra.
+With Beethoven's Piano Concerto No. 4 and Brahms' Second Symphony on the programme, the orchestra underscores the prized tradition of the Concertgebouworkest: performing top classical works from the romantic period.
+Here the orchestra joins forces with star pianist Yefim Bronfman, who performs this most subtle and tender of Beethoven's piano concertos with the Concertgebouworkest.

 Johannes Brahms started composing symphonies relatively late in his career; his respect for Beethoven was so phenomenal that he avoided it for a long time.
 In the end he wrote four symphonies, each with its own distinct character.
 The Second is often compared to Beethoven's Pastorale: orchestral music as a summer walk.